Tingenek/camel-marklogic-dhf-component/README.md

-Camel MarkLogic Component
+Camel MarkLogic Data Hub Framework Component
 ==========================
-A component wrapping a small part of the MarkLogic DHF 5.x Java API Definitely a work in progress!
+A component wrapping the MarkLogic DHF 5.2 standalone client jar.
+Allows you to call a Flow and it'sStepsfrom Camel Definitely a work in progress!

 2020 MLawson (@tingenek).